 Benefits and charges

-Different schemes will offer specific benefits.
-For instance, since 2015, it has been legal to access as much money as you like from an eligible pension pot from the age of 55.
-However not all pensions allow you to do this.
-Some pensions may not have this facility and defined benefit pension schemes do not allow it.
-However, transferring your pension savings to a scheme which offers this benefit may be useful1.
+However, transferring your pension savings to a scheme which offers this benefit may be useful.
 And for all regulated financial advisers, the starting point if someone wants to take money early or transfer away from a defined benefit scheme is not to do it.
-This is because final salary pensions promise to pay a guaranteed income for life, which is an extremely valuable benefit.

 Professional advice

-1 Accessing your pension pot is not right for everyone and it can leave some people a lot worse off in retirement.
+1 Accessing your pension pot is not right for everyone, and it can leave some people a lot worse off in retirement.
 It is always wise to seek the advice of a regulated financial adviser.

 Leave a Reply